Optimal Storage Arbitrage under Net Metering using Linear Programming: Real-time implementation

 The previous section discussed optimal storage arbitrage under complete knowledge of future net loads and prices.
 In this section, we consider the setting where future values may be unknown.
 To that end, we first develop a forecast model for net load without storage (which includes inelastic consumer load and consumer distributed generation) and electricity price for future times, where the forecast is updated after each time step.
 Then, we develop the forecasting model for net load with solar generation using AutoRegressive Moving Average (ARMA) model and electricity price forecast using AutoRegressive Integrated Moving Average (ARIMA).

 The forecast models based on ARMA and ARIMA model developed in \cite{hashmi2019arbitrage} are used in this work.
 The forecast values are fed to a Model Predictive Control (MPC) scheme to identity the optimal modes of operation of storage for the current time-instance.
-Any of the developed schemes from the previous section can be used for the optimization inside MPC.
 These steps (forecast and MPC) are repeated sequentially and highlighted in online Algorithm~\ref{algLPuncertainty}: \texttt{ForecastMPClinearProgram}.